 A city bus operates on Fondren Road, the east boundary of the campus.
-Call Metro at 713-739-4000 or visit them on-line at www.ridemetro.org.
-Student operated automobiles are permitted, and ample, convenient parking areas are provided.
+Call Metro at 713-739-4000 or check metro schedules and routes on-line at www.ridemetro.org.
+Student-operated automobiles are permitted, and ample, convenient parking areas are provided by the University.
 Owners of all vehicles on campus are required to register their vehicle at the Student Affairs Office or Police Department and to follow parking regulations.